 All classes will be held on the University of Denver Campus.

-The Denver UX Boot Camp will involve mornings with interactive lectures, visuals, witty jokes, and practice exercise.
+The UX Measurement Bootcamp will involve mornings with interactive lectures, visuals, witty jokes, and practice exercise.
 Afternoons will involve more hands-on workshops focusing on more detailed topics.
 Schedules and topics may change based on participants’ backgrounds and current needs.

 Introduction to Usability & User Measurement